FortinetCloudCSE/azure-202-advanced/content/5_Chapter-Five/_index.md

 - BGP and Routing Intent have been configured and enabled

 {{% notice info %}}
-Commonly used tools **ping** and **curl** will help determine availability and reachability of devices and services.
+Commonly used tools **curl**, **ping** and **wget** can help determine availability and reachability of devices and services.

-Additionally packet sniffing in the FortGate CLI will help determine if traffic is reaching the FortiGates for inspections and forwarding to the appropriate destination.
+Additionally packet sniffing in the FortGate CLI can help determine if traffic is reaching the FortiGates for inspections and forwarding to the appropriate destination.
 {{% /notice %}}

 **Continue to Chapter 5 - Task 1: East-West Network Traffic**